Menu

 Guided Tours and Charters

 The Mendenhall Glacier has plenty of activities you can do yourself but there are a number of fun charter tours that help you get the most out of your visit.
 Consider a day cruise that combines a visit to the glacier with a whale-watching tour of Auke Bay, for example.
 There are many helicopter tours providing spectacular aerial views of ice spires, deep blue crevasses, and meltwater pools.
-The helicopter tours land at the glacier site and offer everything from guided ice walking to dog-sledding.
+There are many helicopter tours and they offer everything from guided ice walking to dog-sledding.
 For the more adventurous, guided hiking tours will take you across the glacier’s surface.

 Getting Here